apc518/latex-matrix/README.md

 Simple webpage for generating latex code for matrices

 ### Usage
-Go to the [project webpage](https://jasonwarta.com/latex.html) or download the standalone html file and open it in your web browser.
+Go to the [project webpage](https://apc518.github.io/latex-matrix) or download this repo and open index.html in a browser.

 To use the generated latex in a latex document, you must import the __amsmath__ package, by putting `\usepackage{amsmath}` near the top of your document.